 Bringing small children into congressional meetings is not encouraged.

 High schoolers and, in some cases, middle schoolers could be allowed to participate, but only in coordination and with permission of the delegation leader.
+Certificates for community service and/or “extra credit” hours may be available to participating students.

 If a child is allowed to participate in congressional meetings, they must undergo online training and be present during in-person training.
 They also must be separately registered and receive a name tag.